Brad Soderberg: Loras and South Dakota State

 In 1986 Soderberg received his master's degree from Colorado State University in physical education.
-He was then hired as an assistant coach at Fort Hays State University for one season and quickly moved on to an assistant post at Loras College in Dubuque, Iowa.
+He was then hired as an assistant coach at Fort Hays State University for one season before quickly moving on to an assistant post at Loras College in Dubuque, Iowa.
 He became head coach of Loras in 1988 and served until 1993 compiling a record of 79–45.
 He was then hired as head coach of South Dakota State University where he stayed from 1993 to 1995 compiling a record of 36–18.

 Wisconsin

 After the two successful stints as a head coach at Division II schools, Soderberg's former coach, Dick Bennett, hired him as his assistant at the University of Wisconsin–Madison.
 He served as an assistant to Bennett through the 2000 season.
 Three games into the 2000–01 campaign, the Badgers (coming off a Final Four appearance in 2000) saw their head coach, Dick Bennett retire.
-Soderberg took over the heralded team and led them to a 16–10 record, but the team lost in the first round of the NCAA tournament to Georgia State University, considered a major disappointment to many Badger fans.
+Soderberg took over the heralded team and led them to a 16–10 record.
+However, the team lost in the first round of the NCAA tournament to Georgia State University, considered a major disappointment to many Badger fans.
 Soderberg was then let go from his head coach position at the end of the season, as the Badgers hired Bo Ryan.